 Experience your birthright as a force of nature expressing beauty, grace, confidence and power.

-Join Move2Center's own Ann Nicolaysen on Saturday, May 11th for Dance of the Deep Feminine, a evening of purposeful movement meditation.
+Join Move2Center's own Ann Nicolaysen on Saturday, May 25th for Dance of the Deep Feminine, an experience of purposeful movement meditation.

 What is the Dance?
 Originating in tantric traditions, this is a moving meditation that opens the portal to explore our deepest Feminine essence.
 It teaches women to move from their center and their womb (or womb space).

 From Ann: "As women, we hold a universal truth that cannot be understood through the mind.
 To embody your feminine wisdom it must be awakened through your womb as a second 'brain'.
 Tapping into the mysterious fluid rhythms of your unique feminine essence, this movement allows for an effortless flow of energy leaving you feeling more sensuous, youthful, and more alive."

 Location: Move2Center Studio

 3618 SW Alaska Street Seattle,WA 98126

 (entrance is on 37th Ave SW)

 Please RSVP: Ann Nicolaysen at firstname.lastname@example.org or 206 963-9479

 FreeDance is an important part of the Nia experience, yet a number of students express trepidation about it.
 But what if it was about dancing your way, and nothing else?
 What if someone gave you the invitation to let loose and get down?